 Your website design doesn’t need to be overcomplicated, especially for audiences who may not be competent with online browsing.
-Ensure that your website offers easy-to-navigate features and that your visitors will be able to find what they want quickly.
+Ensure that your website offers easy-to-navigate features and that visitors can quickly find what they want.

 Other helpful tips for improving navigation include categorizing everything and making your most crucial web pages easier to find.
 Make sure that all your widgets work by testing them regularly.
 No one likes a clickable button that goes nowhere.

-Accessibility is an apparent problem for many sites that do very little in making their site easily viewable.
-There’s also a tiny excuse for businesses not to implement more accessibility on their sites, particularly with all available tools.
+Accessibility is an apparent problem for many sites that do very little to make them easily viewable.
+There’s also a tiny excuse for businesses not implementing more accessibility on their sites, particularly with all available tools.

 For example, Happy Scribe’s transcription software helps transcribe content that would otherwise be difficult to understand.
 Look at what requirements the WCAG has when it comes to site compliance and make the changes where necessary.

-With 59.6% of US citizens with disabilities living in a household that has internet access, it’s a more significant demographic that you could be missing out on.
+With 59.6% of US citizens with disabilities living in a household with internet access, it’s a more significant demographic you could miss out on.

 - Study your audience

-Many website providers fail to focus on their audience, who they are, and how they’ve come to an end up on the site itself.
-Many businesses will have their ideal or target audience, but not all of them have researched to back their assumptions.
+Many website providers fail to focus on their audience, who they are, and how they’ve ended up on the site itself.
+Many businesses will have their ideal or target audience, but not all have research to back their assumptions.